 And then on our first night I was kept awake for hours listening to rain beat our tent while lightening crackled overhead.
 That meant that the undergrowth the next day would be wet and soak us in short order.
 What fun!

-In fairly short order we knocked off another three kilometres, putting us at Sand River.
-Here you actually have to walk along the highway for a short stretch so you can get cross the river.
+In fairly short order we knocked off another 3 km, putting us at Sand River.
+Here you actually have to walk along the highway for a short stretch so you can get across the river.

-From Sand River to Barrett River – a distance of 5 km, the hiking is a mix of everything you find on the trail – beach walking, boulder hopping and inland treks over large swaths of outcrop followed usually but steep descents.
+From Sand River to Barrett River – a distance of 5 km, the hiking is a mix of everything you find on the Lake Superior Coastal trail – beach walking, boulder hopping, and inland treks over large swaths of outcrop followed usually but steep descents.

 There are three campsites along the beach and in hindsight they are the best choices if you’re okay with a very long day on the last day.